Rotih/remove-silence/ReadME.md

 ## Usage

-Run the script with an input audio file:
+Run the script with an input audio file (tested to work for mp3 and wav, other file formats may not be recognized):

 ```bash
 python main.py path/to/audio/file.wav